 Google is bent on establishing platform domination unlike anything we’ve ever seen, even from late-1990s Microsoft.
 Google controls Android, which is winning; Chrome, which is winning; and key Web properties in Search, Youtube, Gmail and Docs, which are all winning.

-O’Callahan says there’s huge potential for lock-in and we’re already seeing signs of that with Google Docs.
-He warns Google is on track to dominate the internet and by extension, the world.
+O’Callahan warns there is potential for lock-in.
+We already see signs of that with Google Docs.
+He warns Google is on track to dominate the internet and, by extension, the world.

 O’Callahan, a New Zealander, is hardly a disinterested observer, he is part of the Mozilla team behind Firefox.
 He jokingly says Mozilla is the least likely of the four mentioned to establish world domination.